 A for loop is an iteration structure that is most often used when there is a known number of repetitions to be performed.
-For example, if you want to blink an LED three times, you would (most likely) create a for loop that repeats three times.
-The body of a loop would contain the sequence necessary to blink the LED just once.
+For example, if you want to blink an LED three times, you would (most likely) put the on-off sequence necessary to blink the LED once inside the body of a loop that repeats three times.

-Another use of for loops is to evaluate of a mathematical formula with many terms that are expressible in a pattern.
+Another use of for loops is to evaluate of a mathematical formula that has many terms that are expressible in a pattern.
 For example, to add up a list of numbers when the length of the list is known, use a for loop.
 A somewhat contrived example of this idea is the computation where the value of n is not known until the program executes.
-In this case the list of numbers to be added is just the sequence of integers, 1, 2, ..., n.
+In this case the list of numbers to be added is just the sequence of integers, $1, 2, \ldots, n$.
 The translation of that formula into code involves a loop, as in the following code snippet.